FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 Yes, in principle it is possible to run Icepack with a single thickness class and with the 0-layer thermodynamics.
 However, the results obtained during the testing phase with this configuration were not very convincing and they seemed not compatible with the standard FESOM2 results.
 More investigations are needed to understand the cause of this behavior, which is likely related to a different implementation of the thermodynamic processes in the model.

+**Can I use Icepack in coupled configurations?**

+No, at the moment FESOM2 with Icepack has not been coupled with atmospheric models.
+A coupling with OpenIFS is planned.

+**Can I use Icepack with data assimilation?**

+No, at the moment FESOM2 with Icepack has not been equipped with data assimilation capabilities.